awslabs/aws-c-common/README.md

  void aws_module_destroy(aws_module_t *module);

 * Avoid c-strings, and don't write code that depends on `NULL` terminators.
     * Pass strings via `struct aws_byte_cursor`.
 This is a non-owning view type.
 Pass it by value.
+Strings passed this way do not need a `NULL` terminator.
     * Only pass `const char *` when thinly wrapping an OS function that *requires* a `NULL` terminator.
     * Store const strings as `struct aws_string *`
     * Store mutable string buffers as `struct aws_byte_buf`